 For this price you get everything needed to complete your treatment, including an impression kit and one set of retainers.
 Read our detailed Straight My Teeth review to learn more, or click below to visit their website and check current offers:

+Be cautious when buying mail-order kits as some brands like Smilint have no supervision from a dental professional.
 Our article about Invisalign alternatives in the UK has more details about the different brands and how to choose between them.

 How to straighten teeth without braces at home

 If you simply want to avoid conventional fixed braces then removable braces are a great alternative.
 They are very hard to spot, and there isn't the same risk of long-term damage to your teeth from decalcification.

 You may have seen people trying to close gaps in teeth using elastic bands, or using other DIY teeth straightening methods.
 We don't advise trying anything without the supervision of a dentist or orthodontist, as you risk doing some serious damage to your teeth.

 With the entire treatment course from Straight My Teeth costing just £999 (with monthly finance available), teeth straightening at home can be really affordable.
 You also don't have to visit a dental practice, which can be helpful if you have a dental phobia or feel unsafe being in that setting right now because of COVID-19.

 Now you know how to straighten your teeth at home safely – and the things to consider before embarking on this type of treatment.
 Here's a quick summary of the options we've mentioned: